-Discover how dish soaps work, which dish soap myth could be harming your health, and how to find an effective natural dish soap.
+Discover how dish soaps work, which dish soap myth could harm your health, and how to find an effective natural dish soap.

 - Scrape off excess food.

-- Fill the sink with water and add a few pumps of Aspen Clean Dish Soap.
+- Fill the sink with water and add a few Aspen Clean Dish Soap pumps.
 Let it soak.

 - Rinse off suds & residue.